Jayshxd/Hospital-Management-System-API/README.md

 # Status
 - working on security...
+- stored jwt secret key in env variables and not in project files
+-

 ## Introduction
 The **Hospital Management System (HMS) API** is a comprehensive backend solution built using **Java** and the **Spring Boot** framework.